Skip to content

 • over the network using SSH

-• over the network using the Cockpit web page
+• over the network using the Cockpit web console

 You may have heard about the Linux "root" account.
 The root account is also called the super-user; it is a login that bypasses all security protection on your system.
 The root account should only be used to perform system administration, and only used for as short a time as possible.
 With ASL3, we are trying to limit our usage of the "root" account.